MohamedHatemWaheed/sales-analysis-project/README.md

-# online store Sales Analysis Project: From Data Cleaning to Dynamic Dashboards
+# Online Store Sales Analysis Project: From Data Cleaning to Dynamic Dashboards

 ## Overview
 This project involves a comprehensive sales analysis, employing **Power Query** for data cleaning, **Power Pivot** for data modeling, and dynamic dashboard creation.
 The goal is to extract valuable insights and enable informed decision-making.